alemar11/ios-watchos-tvos-macos-resources/README.md

 * [OnboardingKit](https://github.com/Athlee/OnboardingKit) - A simple and interactive framework for making iOS onboarding experience easy and fun.
 * [paper-onboarding](https://github.com/Ramotion/paper-onboarding) - PaperOnboarding is a material design slider.
 * [Presentation](https://github.com/hyperoslo/Presentation) - Presentation helps you to make tutorials, release notes and animated pages.
+* [PRGTipView](https://github.com/ispiropoulos/PRGTipView) - PRGTipView is a drop-in solution for adding onboarding tips to your apps.
 * [RevealingSplashView](https://github.com/PiXeL16/RevealingSplashView) - A Splash view that animates and reveals its content, inspired by Twitter splash.
 * [RMParallax](https://github.com/michaelbabiy/RMParallax) - The way to impress users on the first app launch.
 * [SoundCloudTransition](https://github.com/xxxAIRINxxx/SoundCloudTransition) - Custom interactive transition like SoundCloud iOS App.